duckdb/duckdb-web/docs/sql/data_types/numeric.md

 | 10-18 | `INT64` | 8 |
 | 19-38 | `INT128` | 16 |

 Performance can be impacted by using too large decimals when not required.
-In particular decimal values with a width above 19 are very slow, as arithmetic involving the `INT128` type is much more expensive than operations involving the `INT32` or `INT64` types.
+In particular decimal values with a width above 19 are slow, as arithmetic involving the `INT128` type is much more expensive than operations involving the `INT32` or `INT64` types.
 It is therefore recommended to stick with a width of `18` or below, unless there is a good reason for why this is insufficient.

 ## Floating-Point Types